 Promotional poster for The Apartment (1960), featuring Shirley MacLaine and Jack Lemmon against a moody cityscape backdrop, evoking themes of emotional isolation and romantic tension.

-Character Psychology Emotionally Intent Movies Movies that make you feel something
+Character Psychology Emotionally Intent Movies Streaming

 The Apartment (1960): Loneliness, Power, and the Psychology of Being Seen